kueblboe/coffee-kata/README.md

 Write your tests and code in the _src_ directory.
 When you save your files the tests will run and their result will be shown in the terminal and a notification is sent to [Growl].

-I defined myself an alias for my terminal so I can start a Kata by typing 'ck'.
+I defined myself an alias for my terminal so I can start a kata by typing 'ck'.

     alias ck="git clone https://github.com/kueblboe/coffee-kata.git; cd coffee-kata; st .; npm install; ./node_modules/karma/bin/karma start"

 [Coffeescript]: http://coffeescript.org/